 NOTE: Students are responsible for updating all certifications and immunizations before they expire.

 Introduction to Clinical Rotations, ICR600

-All students are required to attend the one-credit Introduction to Clinical Rotations course introducing the incoming class to clinical rotations.
+All students are required to attend the one-credit Introduction to Clinical Rotations course introducing the incoming class to clinical rotations and providing all pre-rotation requirements.

 Students must attend the following: